Build Your Foundation in Patient Experience Excellence.

 - Describe ethical handling of data

-- Use data to analyze and interpret the effectiveness patient experience improvements
+- Use data to analyze and interpret the effectiveness of patient experience improvements

 In order to improve the patient experience, significant organizational changes may be necessary.
 Formulating a strong implementation plan will improve the likelihood of success.
 In this course you will learn methods to assess organizational change readiness, create an effective improvement plan, and identify the leadership roles and responsibilities necessary to implement the plan.